 Whether you train in your home gym or at a commercial gym, it’s never a bad idea to recognize your strength capabilities when using dumbbells or a barbell set.
 We developed this dumbbell-to-barbell converter tool to help you better understand how much weight you can press when switching from a barbell to a dumbbell (or vice versa).

-You can perform the bench press with either a barbell or a pair of dumbbells, and there are tons of variations, including the floor press, Larson press, and incline or decline press, to name a few.
+You can perform the bench press with either a barbell or a pair of dumbbells, and there are tons of variations, including the floor press, Larsen press, and incline or decline press, to name a few.

 For the purposes of our converter tool, we’re talking about a bench press performed on one of the best weight benches with your feet planted on the floor.
 Although you can use kettlebells or a curl bar if you have limited workout equipment, this tool focuses on the use of traditional dumbbells, adjustable dumbbells, and the best Olympic barbells